mvpratt/nodewatcher/README.md

 # Nodewatcher

-This program monitors the status of a Lightning Node and sends an alert if an issue is detected.
+This program monitors the status of a Lightning Node and sends an alert if an issue is detected. and makes backups. graphql interface for inspection

 ### Features
 Health Monitor